Kentucky SR-22 Insurance

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-In Kentucky, SR22 car insurance is not a requirement.
-However, drivers who are required to file a SR22 in another state should maintain their SR22 as required by that state’s laws.
-Failure to maintain an SR22 you filed in another state could result in suspension of your driver’s license in the state of Kentucky if you are stopped by a police officer during a traffic stop or accident.
+In Kentucky, SR-22 car insurance is not a requirement.
+However, drivers who are required to file an SR-22 in another state should maintain their SR-22 as required by that state’s laws.
+Failure to maintain an SR-22 you filed in another state could result in suspension of your driver’s license in the state of Kentucky if you are stopped by a police officer during a traffic stop or accident.

-How Do I File a KY SR22 Insurance Form?
+How can I file a KY SR-22 Insurance Form?

-You can ask your insurer to file a SR-22 with the state requiring such filing.
-The insurance company will charge a processing fee, which can vary among agencies.
-You can go (here) to request a quote from state-authorized agencies in your area.
-Depending on the state, your insurer may need to file the SR22 within a specified timeframe, such as 30 days.
-Once the filing is accepted, you should receive the SR22 form from your insurer.
-A SR22 must be maintained for two to three years and must be renewed in a timely fashion to avoid suspension of your drivers’ license.
+You can ask your insurer to file an SR-22 form with the state requiring such filing.
+The insurance company will charge a processing fee for the SR-22 filing, which can vary among agencies.
+Depending on the state, your insurer may need to file the SR-22 within a specified timeframe, such as 30 days.
+Once the filing is accepted, you should receive the SR-22 form from your insurer.
+An SR-22 must be maintained for two to three years and must be renewed in a timely fashion to avoid suspension of your driver’s license.

 Kentucky SR-22 Insurance: The Bottom Line